sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 then points out that this Bhāvika cannot be mistaken for or included in Bhrāntinān, Atiśayokti, Pratīyamāna Utprekṣā, Kāvyaliṅga, Rasavān and Svabhāvokti.
-Among these, we shall concern ourselves only with Ruyyaka’s distinction of Bhāvika from the last two, Rasavadalankāra and [Svabhāvokti](# "See the closing section of the previous chapter on Svabhāvokti.
-Ruyyaka shows how Bhāvika differs from Prasāda guṇa also.").
+Among these, we shall concern ourselves only with Ruyyaka’s distinction of Bhāvika from the last two, Rasavadalankāra and Svabhāvokti[^37].

+[^37]: "See the closing section of the previous chapter on Svabhāvokti.
+Ruyyaka shows how Bhāvika differs from Prasāda guṇa also."

  The gloss on Udbhaṭa published as Tilaka's in the GOS. points out how the Bhāvika would collide with Svabhāvokti and Rasavadalaikāra.